-After you have uploaded your template, you’ll be taken to the Settings tab where you can modify various options like the type of file that is generated and the name of the file.
+After you have uploaded your template, navigate to the Settings tab where you can modify various options like the type of file that is generated and the name of the file.
 For this example, we’re going to

 output a PDF and include the name of our patient in the file name.

 We’ll need to select the folder that we want to save this file in.
-For this example, we’re going to put it in the Patients folder, but we also want to put the file in a folder with the patient’s name.
+For this example, we’re going to put it in the Patient Information folder, but we also want to put the file in a folder with the patient’s last name.
 To do this, we need to click More Options and check the box to Use merge field as a subfolder.
-Then select the patient name field.
+Then select the patient's "LastName field.
 This will automatically generate a new folder for each patient.

 Once you have the Google Drive delivery saved, you’re done with the setup in Formstack Documents and we’re ready to integrate our document with our Formstack form.

 Inside Formstack, open up your patient registration form and go to the Settings page.
 Under the Integration Hub, click on the Documents category and then click the Add button underneath Formstack Documents.
 This will add the integration to your form, now you need to integrate it with your document.